h8every1/vagrant-lemp/README.md

 Configs are automatically created at each start of Vagrant and are stored in `./nginx/sites/*.conf` files.
 One file per each project folder.
 You can safely edit those files, script won't overwrite them (but will recreate configs if you delete them).

 The template for those files is `./config/nginx-project.template.conf`.
 You can edit it to suit your everyday needs.

+## xDebug config
+xDebug should be up and running on first run.
+You only need to configure your IDE.
+Be sure to map your local project directory to directory inside `/app` on remote machine.

+In case you need to edit xDebug config, it is located in `./config/xdebug.ini`.
+Don't forget to restart `php-fpm` after editing.